 Those children requiring special educational needs at Moreton School are given provision through the schools Inclusion Faculty.
-Mrs T Harding (Lead Practitioner of Inclusion) is responsible for all students who have a requirement to receive S.E.N.D support.
-If you require advice or guidance concerning your child’s education with respect to S.E.N.D then please ring the school on the contact number at the bottom of the page to book an appointment with Mrs Harding.
+Mrs A Keen (SENDCO) is responsible for all students who have a requirement to receive S.E.N.D support.
+If you require advice or guidance concerning your child’s education with respect to S.E.N.D then please ring the school on the contact number at the bottom of the page to book an appointment with Mrs Keen.

 Welcome to Moreton School.

 We are committed to supporting all the young people in our school.
 Although we expect all our teachers to deliver inclusive, quality teaching we also have a dedicated Inclusion team to support pupils that need additional and differentiated help, both within and outside of the classroom.

 We meet these needs by working together as a school, with parents/carers and with supporting agencies.

 At Moreton School we offer high quality learning experiences for all young people.
 All pupils have equal access to the buildings, curriculum and life of the school.

 We believe it is important to motivate and challenge all our pupils.
 It is our responsibility to enable pupils to achieve their full potential in all aspects of their school life and we work very closely with parents/carers to ensure the success of our pupils.

 The support we provide at Moreton is in line with Wolverhampton’s Local Offer for SEND, which can be viewed online at http://www.wolverhampton.gov.uk/send.

 Our Special Educational Needs and Disabilities (SEND) team is led by Mrs A Keen (SENDCo).
 She is supported by Mrs E Green – Assistant SENDCo/ Counsellor.

 Within our team we have several Learning Support Assistants (LSAs) that are usually classroom based and deliver one to one and small group work where necessary.